axle-h/keyboard-zoo/README.md

 Built for my one-year-old so she can non-destructively join in with me working from home (plus I wanted to do some cross-platform physics & graphics programming in modern C++).

-* Full screen & toddler safe (currently only on mac, well sort of... prepare for screenshots 😂).
+* Full screen & toddler safe (currently only on mac).
 On macos you must force close via ⌘ + ⌥ + ESC. *TODO implement toddler safety on Windows & Linux platforms*.
 * Random dynamic backgrounds.
 * Each key press (smash) generates a letter, number or object & plays a sound. *TODO add the control keys, make sure all keys mapped correctly through SDL eg numpad*
 * Objects are realistically simulated in a 2D physics model.